heptarch/heptarch.github.io/drafts/rbl2.md

 is more constrained by revenue and other research-exogenous factors.
 Neither path is ideal.
 And while Bell had the best of both worlds, its material circumstances are unrepeatable.

 But there may be ways besides a state monopoly to enjoy the merits of both the Ivory Tower and boardroom.

-I suspect that open sourcing is scaling down too far.
-I'll consider how we might realize the recipe in a small-to-medium size startup.
+While open sourcing is scaling down too far, I'll consider how we might realize the recipe in a small-to-medium size startup.
 There are two key problems: (a) structure, and (b) funding.
 Although these are related, I'll discuss them in turn.